One officer in Alton Sterling shooting fired, and another suspended, police chief says

 Authorities also released body camera footage and other videos of the officers’ deadly encounter with Sterling that took place outside the convenience store, Triple S Food Mart, where the slain man was selling homemade CDs.
 Authorities located Sterling after responding to a report of a man with a gun outside the store.

-In the profanity-laced video, an officer can be heard yelling and cursing at Sterling and at one point threatens to shoot him in the head as Sterling asks what he did, according to The Associated Press who saw the video.
+In the profanity-laced video, an officer can be heard yelling and cursing at Sterling and at one point threatens to shoot him in the head as Sterling asks what he did.

 When Sterling complains that the officers are hurting him, one of the officers says to use a Taser on him and an electric buzzing can be heard.
 The officer believed to be Salamoni then runs at Sterling, tackling him as the camera footage blurs with motion.